thelonehegelian/kickstarter_ethereum/README.md

 # 1_Inbox

-- What does an ethereum transaction look like?
+- What does an Ethereum transaction look like?
 - What is the difference between calling a function and sending a transaction?
 - What happens when we send a transaction to a function or any other transaction?